opulencephp/Opulence/application/rdev/models/databases/sql/querybuilders/README.md

 Sometimes you need to programmatically generate/piece together SQL queries.
 Rather than concatenating strings together, you can use **Query Builders** to do the heavy lifting.

 ##Basic Usage
-The following is an example of a simple PostgreSQL query using one:
+The following is an example of a simple PostgreSQL query using a query builder:

 ```php
 use RDev\Models\Databases\SQL\QueryBuilders\PostgreSQL;